ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/client-api/commands/attachments/how-to/update-attachment-metadata-only.dotnet.markdown

-# Client API : Attachments : How to update attachment metadata only?
+# Attachments : How to update attachment metadata only?

 **UpdateAttachmentMetadata** is used to update an attachment metadata in a database.